nyankey/UI-UX-Designs/README.md

 # UI-UX-Designs
-UI/UX prototypes and Wireframes by Nicholas Yankey
+UI/UX Prototypes and Wireframes by Nicholas Yankey